CartoDB/documentation/app/content/react/library-reference/core.md

 #### AggregationTypes

-Enum for the different types of aggregations, available for widgets
+Enum for the different types of aggregations, available for widgets.

 - **Options**: